thindil/robovim/README.md

 ## General informations
 Robovim is simple Vim plugin which allow easier add [Robodoc](https://rfsber.home.xs4all.nl/Robo/) formatted documentation to source code.
-At this moment only Ada and Vim are supported but it is easy to add support for more file types.
+At this moment supported languages are:
+Ada, Vim, Python and C, plus all languages with C-like comments should generally works too.
+Additionally, it is easy to add support for more languages.

 ## Installation